kuzzleio/documentation-old/guide/source/includes/essentials/_persisted.md

 }
 ```

-### Document volatile
+### Document metadata

-When you create or update a document, Kuzzle adds volatiles.
-These volatiles describe the life-cycle of the document.
+When you create or update a document, Kuzzle adds metadata.
+These metadata describe the life-cycle of the document.
 They are available in the `_meta` part of a document:

 ```json